rclone/rclone/docs/content/_index.md

 Rclone has powerful cloud equivalents to the unix commands rsync, cp, mv, mount, ls, ncdu, tree, rm, and cat.
 Rclone's familiar syntax includes shell pipeline support, and `--dry-run` protection.
-It can be used at the command line, in scripts or via its [API](/rc).
+It is used at the command line, in scripts or via its [API](/rc).

-Users have called rclone *"The Swiss army knife of cloud storage"* and *"Technology indistinguishable from magic"*.
+Users call rclone *"The Swiss army knife of cloud storage"*, and *"Technology indistinguishable from magic"*.

 Rclone really looks after your data.
-It preserves timestamps and verifies your data at all times.
+It preserves timestamps and verifies checksums at all times.
 Transfers over limited bandwidth;
 intermittent connections, or subject to quota can be restarted, from the last good file transferred.
 You can [check](/commands/rclone_check/) the integrity of your files.
-Where possible, rclone employs server side transfers to minimise local bandwidth use and transfers from one provider to another without using your local disk.
+Where possible, rclone employs server side transfers to minimise local bandwidth use and transfers from one provider to another without using local disk.

 Virtual backends wrap local and cloud file systems to apply [encryption](/crypt/),